obrasier/obrasier.github.io/_posts/2020-06-10-neeerd-pledge.md

     121  Australia    92   65.2  v England    The Oval 1890-08-11
     123  Australia   102   60.2  v England    The Oval 1890-08-11

 Whoa, after a strong start, Australia have by far the longest losing streak.
+Sad, pandas gave me sad pandas.
+It's so much more than the

 So it works!
 We answered the queries, but it's a bit bloody clunky.
 I'm going to just submit this post now, but I will edit it.
 Because I'm sure I should have been using [df.query](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.query.html) this whole time to make it easier to write generic queries instead of the filtering I've been doing.